 Note: all of the above filters are designed for organizational purposes.
 You can reorganize these filters as you like.
 You can also create notifications for the filters that are most important to you.
 Each provider can create notifications for their specific needs.

 Contacts are an exciting new feature in this release that enables providers to now find conversations within contact cards.
 Contacts are now separate from Conversations and contain all of the patient details.
 Contact cards are a useful tool because they retain every message you’ve exchanged with a patient (even archived messages), they may include notes about sessions, and may be tagged with intuitive naming conventions for easy follow up, and bulk messaging.

 The Pages Filter enables you to page teammates or send yourself a reminder by typing @ in an internal note.
 It contains all conversations in which you have been Paged (or sent yourself a note) and in which you have not yet resolved that Page.
 Once you resolve the Page, the associated conversation will no longer appear in your Pages Filter.
 The Pages filter is personal – it only shows conversations in which you have been Paged, not Pages directed at teammates.

-Your Settings folder is where your Clinic Profile lives, it is also where you may Share Clinic information, and address Clinic Settings (add teammates, update billing, and adjust clinic preferences).
+Your Settings folder is where your Organization Profile lives, it is also where you may Share Clinic information, and address Clinic Settings (add teammates, update billing, and adjust organization preferences).
 From Settings you may add more information about yourself (your practice or you as a person if you’re a solo practitioner), choose how you’d like to be notified, and find your Spruce Link(s) to invite patients to download the app and message with you securely.
 And, Settings is also where you will find your Workflows, including Saved Messages, Auto-Welcome Messages, and Auto-Replies.